-An Infiltration Trench or Vault is a narrow trench constructed in naturally pervious soils (Type A or B soils) and filled with gravel and sand, although use of manufactured percolation tank modules may be considered in place of gravel fill.
+An Infiltration Trench is a narrow trench constructed in naturally pervious soils (Type A or B soils) and filled with gravel and sand, although use of manufactured percolation tank modules may be considered in place of gravel fill.
+An Infiltration Trench can be designed either at grade or sub-grade.
 Runoff is stored in the trench until it infiltrates into the soil profile over a specified drawdown period.
 Overflow drains are often provided to allow drainage if the Infiltration Trench becomes clogged.
-Infiltration Vaults and Infiltration Leach Fields are subsurface variations of the Infiltration Trench concept in which runoff is distributed to the upper zone of the subsurface gravel bed utilizing perforated pipes.
+Infiltration Vaults and Infiltration Leach Fields are subsurface variations of the Infiltration Trench concept in which runoff is distributed to the upper zone of the subsurface